lapc506/jflow/README.md

 Quick Usage Instructions
 ------------------------

-Sample code is available in the `be.pwnt.jflow.demo` package.
+Sample code is available in the `jflow.demo` package.
 Generally, you would probably use JFlow as follows:

 1. Get or compile the JFlow JAR file and add it to your class path.
-2. Look at the source code of `be.pwnt.jflow.Configuration`, which contains all the available parameters.
+2. Look at the source code of `jflow.Configuration`, which contains all the available parameters.
 3. Create an instance of `Configuration`.
-At the very least, create the shape array and fill it with instances of `be.pwnt.jflow.shape.Picture`.
+At the very least, create the shape array and fill it with instances of `jflow.shape.Picture`.
 4. Create an instance of `JFlowPanel`, passing it the `Configuration` instance.
 5. Use the `JFlowPanel` instance like any other `JPanel`.